Thursday, July 27, 2017

 The Resilience of The Filipino Spirit: Dealing with the Impact of Climate Change

-With the biggest issue on global warming leading to climate change, how can we foresee the future that lies ahead of us?
-How can we ensure that the next generations will live in harmony with the nature?
+With the most significant issue of global warming leading to climate change, how can we foresee the future ahead of us?
+How can we ensure that the next generations will live harmoniously with nature?
 Is the human race losing the battle and on its way to extinction?
-We may never know, but one thing for sure is that we are now living on uncertainty due to the destructive Power of Nature and consequence of greediness and negligence for personal gains.
+We may never know, but one thing for sure is that we now live in uncertainty due to the destructive Power of Nature and the consequence of greediness and negligence for personal gains.

-The great debate on climate change started several years back and it has become a major issue confronting several nations most especially the Philippines, which is one of the most disaster-prone country in Asia and the world.
-This small archipelago of brave Filipinos have suffered tremendously at some point in time due to a major natural calamity; typhoons, landslides, earthquakes and storm surge that have killed thousands of Filipinos.
+The great debate on climate change started several years ago.
+It has become a significant issue confronting several nations, especially the Philippines, one of the most disaster-prone countries in Asia and the world.
+This small archipelago of brave Filipinos has suffered tremendously at some point due to significant natural calamities, including typhoons, landslides, earthquakes, and storm surges that have killed thousands of Filipinos.

-Philippine Government, NGOs and even private companies and organizations are doing its mandate in response to their environmental duties and contribution for a more livable community.
-Media Company, Rappler has been a leader on its humanitarian effort concerning the effect of climate change.
+The Philippine Government, NGOs, and even private companies and organizations are fulfilling their mandates in response to their environmental duties and contributing to a more livable community.
+For instance, the government has implemented policies to reduce carbon emissions, NGOs have conducted tree-planting activities, and private companies have invested in sustainable technologies.
+Media Company Rappler has been a leader in its humanitarian effort concerning the effects of climate change.

-Their AGOS project in partnership and coordination with several Government and Non-Government agencies calls for an action to raise awareness to every Filipino that we can do something in our very own simple ways.
-Through the power of social media, we can be empowered to send and receive reports about calamities and disaster-related occurrence.
+The AGOS project, in partnership and coordination with several Government and Non-Government agencies, is a call to action.
+It aims to raise awareness among every Filipino that we can do something in our very own simple ways.
+We can be empowered to send and receive reports about calamities and disaster-related occurrences through social media.

-The AGOS project introduced a way of making a difference through a practical and achievable 3-way goal which is to "Prepare - Respond - Recover" applicable before, during and after of a disaster or calamity.
+The AGOS project introduced a way of making a difference through a practical and achievable three-way goal: 'Prepare—Respond—Recover.'
+This approach is applicable before, during, and after a disaster or calamity.
+'Prepare' involves creating disaster preparedness plans and conducting drills, 'Respond' focuses on immediate actions during a disaster, and 'Recover' is about rebuilding and restoring normalcy after the disaster.

-The 2-day AGOS Disaster Preparedness on July 14-15 was a remarkable achievement of Government and Private Organization working together for a common goal to achieve a zero casualty in times of natural disaster.
-Rappler in partnership with Humanitarian Organizations was successful in attracting members, followers and volunteers who are willing to spend their precious time and devote positive energy for a humanitarian cause.
+The 2-day AGOS Disaster Preparedness event on July 14-15 was a resounding success, showcasing the potential of government and private organizations working together for zero casualties in times of natural disaster.
+The event featured workshops on disaster preparedness, demonstrations of emergency response techniques, and discussions on the role of different sectors in disaster management.
+Rappler, in partnership with Humanitarian Organizations, successfully rallied members, followers, and volunteers to devote their time and energy to a humanitarian cause.

-Present on the event is our Philippine Senator, Richard Gordon who is the Chairman of the Philippine National Red Cross.
-He shared about the power of volunteerism and what they can achieve to alleviate the suffering and restoring the dignity of the victims of calamity.
-Senator Loren Legarda also shared about the environmental law which she has authored since early 90's.
-Her concept of zero waste management "Reuse - Reduce - Recycle" is her environmental advocacy teaching people to save our environment for further damage or harm.
-Other invited speakers talked about the role of their respective office or agency to minimize the effect of climate change and our ways for adaptation and survival.
+Present at the event is our Philippine Senator, Richard Gordon, who is the Chairman of the Philippine National Red Cross.
+He shared about the power of volunteerism and what they can achieve to alleviate the suffering and restore the dignity of calamity victims.
+Senator Loren Legarda also shared about the environmental law she has authored since the early 90s.
+Her concept of zero waste management, "Reuse - Reduce - Recycle," is her ecological advocacy, teaching people to save our environment from further damage or harm.
+Other invited speakers talked about their respective offices or agencies' role in minimizing the effect of climate change and our ways of adaptation and survival.

 Together with Maria Ressa, CEO, Rappler

-The initiative of Maria Ressa, CEO of Rappler together with her whole team is truly commendable as they have proven their leadership in disaster management and their advocacy for a more resilient community.
-Maria's approach to public-private partnership doesn't need huge budget, but to empower Filipino people especially the younger generations to become an active change agent capable of influencing others to have their commitments for Enviromental causes.
+The initiative of Maria Ressa, CEO of Rappler, and her whole team is truly commendable as they have proven their leadership in disaster management and advocacy for a more resilient community.
+Maria's approach to public-private partnership doesn't need a huge budget but to empower Filipino people, especially the younger generations, to become active change agents capable of influencing others to have their commitments to Environmental causes.

-The Summit was very empowering as it inspires us to have a voice even in digital media.
-Through social media, we can actively communicate ideas and solutions that are beneficial for disaster management.
-The humanitarian drive creates a ripple effect of goodwill among its followers and will further influence young people for their active involvement in nation-building.
+The Summit was empowering, inspiring us to have a voice even in digital media.
+We can actively communicate ideas and solutions that benefit disaster management through social media.
+The humanitarian drive creates goodwill among its followers and will further influence young people to actively participate in nation-building.

-The great thing about being a Filipino is that our 'Bayahihan' culture has become digital and its evolution enables humanitarian and advocates to continue on living with a sense of purpose and direction.
-We have already proven the Resilience of The Filipino Spirit: A Year After Typhoon Yolanda and no matter what unfortunate events may hit us, still we're ready to break the barriers for a smooth-sailing journey to recovery.
+The great thing about being Filipino is that our 'Bayahihan' culture has become digital.
+Its evolution enables humanitarians and advocates to continue living with a sense of purpose and direction.
+We have already proven the Resilience of The Filipino Spirit: A Year After Typhoon Yolandaand unfortunate events may hit us no matter what.
+Still, we're ready to break the barriers for a smooth sailing journey to recovery.

 © 2017 Del Cusay